robstave/angular2-training/session-seven/page2.md

-Add it into the app service
+Add it into the app component

+_app.component.ts_

 ```javascript
 import { Component } from '@angular/core';